pkp/ojs/docs/README-DEV.md

 * The feature should be suitable for situations where very distinct journals are hosted within the same deployment; i.e. settings should generally be journal- level, not system-level.
-* The design patterns used in OJS should be understood and adhered to.
+* The design patterns used in OPS should be understood and adhered to.
 * Localization standards should be maintained.
 * Database IDs should be checked as in the current codebase.
 * XSS (cross-site scripting) attacks should be checked as in the current codebase.
 * Contributors are responsible for writing code compatible with the primary platforms listed in README.
-* OJS management features should be kept in mind, such as upgrade and installation; database schema information should be maintained in the `dbscripts/xml/ojs_schema.xml` file for OJS-specific functionality and in `lib/pkp/xml/schema` for functionality that can be shared across PKP apps; etc.
+* OPS management features should be kept in mind, such as upgrade and installation; database schema information should be maintained in the `dbscripts/xml/ops_schema.xml` file for OPS-specific functionality and in `lib/pkp/xml/schema` for functionality that can be shared across PKP apps; etc.
 * The development team is happy to review contributed patches, but we have a limited amount of time to spend integrating patches with the codebase or